 Some experts in Asia said Kim was trying to pressure Washington to get to the negotiating table with the latest missile tests.

-"(North Korea) thinks that by exhibiting their capability, the path to dialog will open," Masao Okonogi, professor emeritus at Japan's Keio University, said by phone from Seoul.
+"(North Korea) thinks that by exhibiting their capability, the path to dialogue will open," said Masao Okonogi, professor emeritus at Japan's Keio University.

 South Korea's military said the missile was launched from near the North Korean capital, Pyongyang, just before 6 a.m.
 (2100 GMT on Monday) and flew 2,700 km (1,680 miles), reaching an altitude of about 550 km (340 miles).

 Four South Korean fighter jets bombed a military firing range on Tuesday after President Moon Jae-in asked the military to demonstrate capabilities to counter North Korea.

 South Korea and the United States had discussed deploying additional "strategic assets" on the Korean peninsula, South Korea's presidential Blue House said in a statement, without giving more details.

 Earlier this month, North Korea threatened to fire four missiles into the sea near the U.S. Pacific territory of Guam after Trump said it would face "fire and fury" if it threatened the United States.

 North Korea fired what it said was a rocket carrying a communications satellite into orbit over Japan in 2009 after warning of its plan.
 The United States, Japan and South Korea considered it a ballistic missile test.